Explore Derry: The Ultimate Guide to the Walled City

 • Shipquay Gate

-The Siege of Derry, a 105-day siege from 1688 to 1689, is one of the most notable events in the city’s history, with thirteen Protestant Apprentice Boys closing the gates on the Catholic King James.
-The walls stand as a testament to the city’s perseverance and survival, serving as a beacon of hope and strength for generations to come.
+The Siege of Derry, a 105-day siege from 1688 to 1689, is one of the most notable events in the city’s history.
+Thirteen Protestant Apprentice Boys closed the gates on the Catholic King James.
+The walls are a testament to the city’s perseverance and survival, serving as a beacon of hope and strength for future generations.

 The Peace Bridge and Ebrington Square